elizabethgarza/Avocado-Classifier/README.md

 ### To make your own fruit classifier and make a prediction...

-- [ ] Run the following commands:
+- [ ] Run the following commands so that the cloned repo, `FruitClassifier`, appears on your Desktop:

+      cd ~/Desktop
       git clone https://github.com/elizabethgarza/FruitClassifier.git
       cd ~/Desktop/FruitClassifier

 - [ ] Download the data at https://www.kaggle.com/moltean/fruits/download.
-Locate the file in `./Downloads` and double-click to decompress.
-Then, run:
+Locate the file in `~/Downloads` and double-click to decompress.
+Then move the `fruits-360` directory into `FruitClassifier` by running:

       mv ~/Downloads/fruits-360 ~/Desktop/FruitClassifier

-- [ ] Drag the image you want to classify into the FruitClassifier directory.
+- [ ] Drag the image you want to classify into the `FruitClassifier` directory.

-      mv ~/your_predict_image_path ~/Desktop/FruitClassifier

 - [ ] Run the following command:

-      python3  predict.py  ~/Desktop/FruitClassifier  fruit_that_you_want_to_classify   number_of_iterations  learning_rate  ~/Desktop/FruitClassifier/your_predict_image_path
+      python3  predict.py  number_of_iterations  learning_rate   ~/Desktop/FruitClassifier  fruit_that_you_want_to_classify   ~/Desktop/FruitClassifier/your_predict_image_path